PathmindAI/nativerl/nativerl/README.md

  2. Inside AnyLogic:
     1. Add `nativerl-1.0.0-SNAPSHOT.jar` to the class path of the project
     2. Create a new "Custom Experiment" named "Training" and erase all of its code
-    3. Create a new "Java Class" named "TrafficEnvironment", copying all content from [`examples/TrafficEnvironment.java`](examples/TrafficEnvironment.java)
-    4. Export the "Training" experiment to a "Standalone Java application" into some directory
+    3. Export the "Training" experiment to a "Standalone Java application" into some directory
     * To ensure we can execute multiple simulations in parallel, append this line to `database/db.properties`:
     ```
         hsqldb.lock_file=false
     ```

  3. Extract the native libraries from `nativerl-1.0.0-SNAPSHOT-bin.zip` inside that directory
- 4. Copy as well [`examples/rllibtest.py`](examples/rllibtest.py) into that directory
+ 4. Copy as well [`examples/traintraffic.sh`](examples/traintraffic.sh) into that directory
- 5. Execute `python3 rllibtest.py` inside the directory and wait for training to complete
+ 5. Execute `bash traintraffic.sh` inside the directory and wait for training to complete
     * For a manually managed cluster, the sequence of operation is:
     1. On the "head node", execute `ray start --head --redis-port=6379`
     2. On other nodes, execute `ray start --redis-address 10.x.x.x:6379`
-    3. Replace `ray.init()` with `ray.init(redis_address="10.x.x.x:6379")` in `rllibtest.py` and increase `num_workers` accordingly
+    3. Add `--redis-address 10.x.x.x:6379` option to `RLlibHelper` in `traintraffic.sh`, and increase `--num_workers` accordingly
-    4. Execute `python3 rllibtest.py` on any node
+    4. Execute `bash traintraffic.sh` on any node

  6. Once we get a checkpoint file, we can use it as a policy inside AnyLogic with an event containing code like this: